Author: Mário Santiago de Carvalho

 The Dialectical Instructions

 The eight books entitled Dialectical Instructions (Institutionum Dialecticarum Libri Octo) by “Father Doctor” Pedro da Fonseca were published in 1564, in Lisbon, by the publisher John Blavio.
 The editor of the contemporary “editio accurata” of this title, Joaquim Ferreira Gomes (1964), reports that it knew fifty-three editions in less than half a century.
 After the 1564 edition, the Dialectical Instructions knew larger versions in 1574 and 1575, and an altered edition in 1590 (all three published in Coimbra).
-In 1575 the title had received the necessary authorisations by António de São Domingos O.P., the professor of Theology at the University of Coimbra who will be succeeded in the Chair of Prima by Francisco Suárez; but also by Leão Henriques and Manuel de Quadros, acting on behalf of the Holy Inquisition; and by the Bishop-Count of Coimbra, D. Manuel de Meneses.
+Incidentally, King Manuel II possessed in his library the 1574 edition, published by João de Barreira (see Early Portuguese Books III # 150).
+In 1575 the Dialectical Instructions received the necessary authorisations by António de São Domingos O.P., the professor of Theology at the University of Coimbra who will be succeeded in the Chair of Prima by Francisco Suárez; but also by Leão Henriques and Manuel de Quadros, acting on behalf of the Holy Inquisition; and by the Bishop-Count of Coimbra, D. Manuel de Meneses.
 The “editio accurata” that can be read today was established having as its base the four Portuguese editions published during Pedro da Fonseca’s life (1564, 1574, 1575 and 1590).
 Published in a two-volumes set and a bilingual edition (by the University of Coimbra Press in 1964), the text reproduces the edition of 1575 and indicates the textual variants of the editions of 1564 and 1590.
 The Dialectical Instructions are divided as follows: the first book deals with the most used denominations of the names and verbs, immediately after giving the fundamentals of dialectics (ars dialectica) and explaining the nature of the first elements of the proposition (oratio), meaning the name and of the verb (natura nominis et verbi); the second book pays attention to the ways the names and verbs may be classified, meaning the five predicaments (praedicamenta) or predicables (genus, species, differentia, proprium, accidens); the third book dwells with the proposition and its various forms; the fourth book is entirely dedicated to the method of division (dividendi ratio); and the fifth, to the definition (definitione).
 The content of the remaining three books is as follows: the doctrine on the argumentation, its main four genres (syllogism, enthymeme, induction, and example), plus the ways (via et ratio) to discover the core (medium) of the argument (book 6); the doctrine on the demonstration and the dialectical syllogism, thus explaining, under the Aristotelian topic of the order (ordo), all the particular topics (locos) from which may derive all sorts of arguments (book 7); the Aristotelian doctrine on the fallacious arguments and the “modern” doctrine on the supposition, as well as other properties of the names (book 8).
 We do not know of any comprehensive and thorough study on this particular Fonseca’s title, first handled, in modern centuries, by Uedelhofen (1916) and Risse (1964).
 Coxito (1982, 2001 and 2005), as well as Martins (1994), are still the authors who have most contributed to our knowledge about Fonseca’s several theories related to logic, followed by Ashworth (1968 and 2011).
 Also, Felipe (1996), Gryżenia (1995), and Coxito & Soares (2001) have paid attention to some of Fonseca’s doctrines on logic.
 In the section dedicated to Logic in “Fonseca’s Bibliography” published by the Conimbricenses.org, the reader may be permanently updated on the various themes receiving scholarly attention.

 Like the previous title, the Isagoge is also a book composed to students usage in schools.
 In the Dialectical Instructions Pedro da Fonseca says that he had the intention of publishing a book on the Isagoge (Interim tamen dum commentarios in Aristotelem, Porphyriique Isagogem conscribo, has Dialecticas Instititiones… offero).
 The Isagoge was published in Lisbon in 1591 and, according to the contemporary editor and translator of this Fonseca’s title (Gomes 1965: XVI), it was issued eighteen times until 1623.
 Its Lisbon publisher was António Álvares and this first edition received the necessary authorisations by António de Mendonça and Diogo de Sousa, on behalf of the Holy Inquisition; Jerónimo Pereira and Diogo Lameira on behalf of the University Senate; and by João Correia, on behalf of Claudio Acquaviva.
 Fonseca begins by acknowledging that he wrote the Isagoge to respond to his Jesuit brothers with the scope of producing something richer in doctrine, more certain concerning the truth and more suitable to the general use of the sciences (plenior ad doctrinam, et ad veritatem certior, et ad generalem scientiarum usum commodior).
 Conscious of having produced an orthodox (ex humana ac divinae philosophiae) and systematic brief reading (verae institutionis forma) of a book written by the Gentile Porphyry (hominis impii et aperti Christi hostis), Fonseca admits that only the final part of his booklet is original (chapter 12).
 He there discusses the type of the universals unknown by the pagans and related to Christ’s nature, “de aliis quibusdam universalium speciebus quas ethnici philosophi non agnoverunt”.
 Nevertheless, also by its structure, Fonseca’s Isagoge differs from Porphyry’s homonymous title.
 In its first part, the Isagoge defines and explains the five predicables and in the second part compares them, explaining the common as well as the different aspects among them all.
 Each one of the chapters 7 to 11 is dedicated to each one of the five predicables.
 This title by Fonseca, as he recognises himself, is literary (see the author’s preface), schooling (see Carvalho 2007), problematically (Coxito 2005: 253-281) and thematically (see chapters 5 and 6, Martins 1994) intertwined with metaphysics and may be read in relation with the latest section of the Coimbra Jesuit Course written by Sebastião do Couto (Carvalho (2007 and 2019b).
 Nevertheless, the contrast between Pedro da Fonseca’s and Sebastião do Couto’s homonymous work is huge (Couto 1606).
 As far as we know, Pedro da Fonseca’s Isagoge has been translated for the first time into English by João Madeira (2006: i-lxvi).
 Besides this PhD thesis (Madeira 2006), as said about the Dialectical Instructions, we do not know of any comprehensive and thoroughly study on Fonseca’s Isagoge.
 Nevertheless, in the section dedicated to Logic in Fonseca’s Bibliography published by the Conimbricenses.org, the reader may permanently check the various themes receiving scholarly attention.